Community Work Service

-- Signature by the person in charge
+- Signature of the person in charge

-- Total number of hours completed
+- Total number of full hours completed

-- Dates the hours were completed
+- Dates the hours were worked

-- Contact information for the organization including address and phone number
+- Contact information for the organization, including address and phone number

 Policies and working conditions are established by individual providers and do not reflect the policies of the Court.